Rinchu93/cgal/Guidelines/Directory-Structure-for-Packages.md

 The `demo` directory (see [Examples and Demo Programs](Examples-and-Demo-Programs)) contains programs with graphical interfaces or programs requiring user input.
 These programs will be compiled but not run by the test suite.

+Note that if 3D packages have their own `demo` directory, 2D packages have theirs located in GraphicsView/demo/.

 The structure of this directory should be as follows:

 ```
 demo/<demodir>/